lsst-dm/prompt_processing/doc/playbook.rst

 Containers
 ==========

-The prototype consists of two containers.
+The service consists of two containers.
 The first is a base container with the Science Pipelines "stack" code and networking utilities.
-The second is a service container made from the base that has the Prompt Processing prototype service code.
+The second is a service container made from the base that has the Prompt Processing service code.
 All containers are managed by `GitHub Container Registry <https://github.com/orgs/lsst-dm/packages?repo_name=prompt_processing>`_ and are built using GitHub Actions.

 To build the base container: